reeshuffled/reeshuffled.github.io/_posts/2025-12-23-My-Year-Wrapped-2025.md

 ## Home Updates

 I did a lot in the first half of the year but slowed down as the year progressed.
 I am now pretty much done with my apartment.
-There is still some room for improvement
+There is still some room for improvement, but it will definitely be pretty minor comparatively.

 [Home Updates]({% post_url 2025-12-22-A-Year-of-Home-Updates-2025 %})